stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-We have social bots that crawl the web and alert you as soon as relevant news is published.
+We have social bots that monitors the web and alert you as soon as relevant news is detected.

 &nbsp;